hm-lang/core/proposals/README.md

 doSomething(123)    # returns 246
 doSomething(0.75)   # returns 1.5
 ```
+See [generic/template functions](#generic-template-functions) for more details
+on the syntax.

 However, there are use cases where we might actually want to pass in
 the type of something.
 This makes the most sense as a generic type,